Tanav1/BeyondATS-AI/README.md

 https://beyondats-ai.streamlit.app/

 ## Motivation:
-### Case Study: The Impact of Inaccurate Resumes on Hiring Processes
+### Case Study: The Impact of Inaccurate Resumes on Hiring Processes:

 As part of a social experiment, a social media influencer submitted a resume containing false information about their work experience.
 The resume listed positions at renowned companies such as Google, Instagram, and Amazon, alongside peculiar job responsibilities: